A cover letter and resume are required for full consideration.

 Arrange occasionally for transcriptions of audio or video recordings.

-Plan, direct, and review work of processing assistants and student assistants.
+Plan, direct, and review work of librarians, staff, and/or hourly assistants.

 Assist in the ongoing development of the unit's accessioning and processing procedures for archival collections.

 Independently analyze problems and recommend solutions, displaying a high degree of initiative, originality, and judgment.